mmestre21/LinkedHospitalityMS-1/README.md

 * HTML5
 * CSS3

- **Frameworks, Libraries & Programes used**
+ **Frameworks, Libraries & Programmes used**

-* [GitPod](https://www.gitpod.io/) was used as the development enviroment to the website.
+* [GitPod](https://www.gitpod.io/) was used as the development environment to the website.
 * [GitHub](https://github.com/) was used to host the code that was created on Gitpod.
-* [Bootstrap v 4.5.3](https://getbootstrap.com/)  was used o assist with the responsiveness of the website, Navbar, Scrollspy and Carousel.
+* [Bootstrap v 4.5.3](https://getbootstrap.com/)  was used o assist with the website's responsiveness, Navbar, Scrollspy and Carousel.
-* [Balsamiq](https://balsamiq.com/) was used to create the wireframes and disign of this webpage.
+* [Balsamiq](https://balsamiq.com/) was used to create the wireframes and design of this webpage.
 * [Font Awesome](https://fontawesome.com/) used to add icons to the webpage.
-* [Google Fonts](https://fonts.google.com/) was used pull the desired fomt for the page.
+* [Google Fonts](https://fonts.google.com/) was used to pull the desired font for the page.
 * [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) was constantly used to fix, test and help with the styling of the page.
 Lighthouse was also used to test and improve the quality of the page.
-* [Coolors](https://coolors.co/14080e-49475b-799496-acc196-e9eb9e)  was used to find the palette of colors to utilize on the project.
+* [Coolors](https://coolors.co/14080e-49475b-799496-acc196-e9eb9e)  was used to find the palette of colours to utilize on the project.
 * [Autoprefixer](https://autoprefixer.github.io/) added vendor prefixes to allow cross-browser compatibility support.
 * [W3C CSS Validator service](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the validity of CSS.
 * [W3C Markup Validator service](https://validator.w3.org/#validate_by_input) was used to check the validity of HTML.
-* [TinyPng.com](https://tinypng.com/) it was use to compress all the images of the project.
+* [TinyPng.com](https://tinypng.com/) was used to compress all the images of the project.
 * [Adobe.com](https://www.adobe.com/ie/photoshop/online/resize-image.html) Used for resizing all the images of the project.
-* [Unicorn Reveler](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln) it was used to help me locate the overflow on my page and fix any issues spotting the error on an easier way.
+* [Unicorn Reveler](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln) was used to help me locate the overflow on my page and fix any issues spotting the error more easily.

 ## **Resources**
 ****